NCAR/wrfcloud/docs/Users_Guide/overview.rst

 WRF Cloud goals and design philosophy
 =====================================

-The primary goal of this projec is to provide easy access to powerful NWP forecasts to communities lacking financial or computation resources to maintain baremetal forecasting platforms.
+The primary goal of this project is to provide easy access to powerful NWP forecasts to communities lacking financial or computation resources to maintain baremetal forecasting platforms.
+WRF Cloud accomplishes this by abstracting away the complexities of cloud computing and leaving the user with a simple website from which to launch, manage, and view their own forecasts.
 The aim for this framework is to be:

 * Flexibility and customizable
 * Efficeint and cost-effective